Forfeiture Hearings in Hillsborough County, FL

 If your property was seized by a law enforcement agency in Hillsborough County, contact an experienced criminal defense attorney to fight for the return of your property.

-Alternatively, we can sometimes take the case on a contingency basis which means you don’t pay us anything unless we get the property back.
+We charge a low fee to file a demand for an adversarial preliminary hearing and to negotiate the return of your property.
+Alternatively, we can sometimes take the case on a contingency basis, which means you don’t have to pay us anything unless we get the property back.

 We fight these cases throughout Hillsborough County.
-Law enforcement agencies in Hillsborough County that often seize personal property include the Hillsborough County Sheriff’s Office, the Tampa Police Department, the Temple Terrace Police Department, the Plant City Police Department, and the Florida Highway Patrol.
+Law enforcement agencies in Hillsborough County that seize property include the Hillsborough County Sheriff’s Office, the Tampa Police Department, the Temple Terrace Police Department, the Plant City Police Department, and the Florida Highway Patrol.

-Our attorneys are also familiar with the rules in civil asset forfeiture cases that apply in state court or federal court.
+We are familiar with the tactics used by these agencies and their attorneys in the forfeiture unit.
+Our attorneys are also familiar with the rules in civil asset forfeiture cases that apply in state and federal court.

 Call (813) 250-0500 today.